 Blue Cheetah's technology is the result of more than ten years of intensive research, unique insights into server communications technology and rigorous application of mathematics in compute environments.
 During the developmental years, DARPA (Defense Advanced Research Projects Agency) awarded us three grants, including a High Productivity Computing Systems (HPCS) SBIR Phase 2 DARPA grant.
 Out of ten small technology companies involved in HPCS SBIR Phase 1, MPT was one of four companies that made it to Phase 2.
 The DARPA contracts, along with extensive controlled testing by nationally recognized high-performance computing forums, became a proving ground for our unique engineering and mathematical insights and their real-world applications.
-Our technology is protected by twenty-eight patents with three of those issued in Japan.
-We have an additional five patents pending.
+Our technology is protected by thirty patents with three of those issued in Japan, and we have an additional patent pending.

 Massively Parallel Technologies, is a privately held research and development software company.
 Founded by specialists in application development, we have created an ecosystem to revolutionize enterprise software modernization.
 Through automation, Blue Cheetah greatly reduces the cost and risk associated with legacy software transformation initiatives.
 Blue Cheetah provides organizations the ability to respond quickly to competition unencumbered by legacy infrastructure and meet consumers expectations for anywhere, anytime, any-device access.